 This "constant coefficient" assumption can be mitigated by increasing the number of time steps in the simulation, but this is hardly needed for the usual one day VaR horizon.

 The correlation between the various risk factors is given by a symmetric square matrix of dimensions NxN, where N is the total number of risk factors involved.

-The simulation of the correlated risk factors is afforded by random numbers generated according to Random Generator and can be optionally set as antithetic.
+The simulation of the correlated risk factors is afforded by random numbers generated according to and can be optionally set as antithetic.

 The confidence interval is defined as part of the simulation specification details through a supplied object of type